 We have just 1 of our old Cumberland kits left.
 It is left handed and cherry.
-Choose the one you want above.
-I will try to keep this up to date as these sell off.

 Use a jig saw or coping saw to cut the peg head to your

 liking (it comes square in the kit), and then drill for

 the four tuning gears (5th peg hole is drilled and

 The neck is generous in width, so you can trim and shape

 it as you like.
 Then apply a clear finish and install